Preventing Duplicate Submissions from CF7

 Solution: add a custom validation to a form field that uniquely identifies the submission.

-Let’s assume that essentially what you need to do is prevent users from submitting a form more than once with the same email address it in.
+Let’s assume that essentially what you need to do is to prevent users from submitting a form more than once with the same email address in it.
 In this example, we will put a validation on one particular form field and check if that email was submitted previously.
 We will ignore all other fields in this example.

 The limitation to the Contact Form 7 field validation is that although we can put in code to validate a particular field, in that code we can’t know what form the submission is coming from.
 This means that if you set up a validation on a field named “email” then that validation will be run against all form submissions that have an “email” field.
 If you have more than one form with a field named “email” but you only want this validation run for one particular form, then you have a problem.

 The best idea is to give a unique name to the email field in your form.
 Use this name only on this form and none other.
-In this example, we we “email_123″.
+In this example, we use “email_123”.
+The Contact Form 7 form definition for this example is:

-To create the validation, we add WordPress filter code into Tools -> Add Actions and Filters provided by the “Add Actions and Filters” plugin.
+To create the validation, we add WordPress filter code into Tools -> Shortcodes Actions and Filters using the Shortcodes Actions and Filters plugin.
 This is the same technique used in Changing Form Data Before it is Saved.

 The following code is an example.
 You will need to make some changes to make it work for you.
 In the my_validate_email function: